 'Dust' is considered to be the mass of solid particles that are suspended in air, or have settled out onto a surface after having been suspended in air.
-In IAQM Guidance12 and within this document. the term 'dust' has been used to include the particles that give rise to soiling, and to potential human health and ecological effects.
+In the Institute of Air Quality Management (IAQM) Guidance12 and within this document, the term 'dust' has been used to include the particles that give rise to soiling, and to potential human health and ecological effects.
 BS 6069:1993 provides a definition of dust as particles up to 75μm in diameter.